Published on April 5, 2020 – Last Updated on March 29, 2022

-Exercise strengthens your cardiovascular health and it can help lower blood pressure.
-Exercise contributes to a healthy body and moves the cells in your immune system through the body faster.
+Exercise strengthens your cardiovascular health, and it can help lower blood pressure.
+The activity contributes to a healthy body and moves the cells in your immune system through the body faster.
 It also relieves stress.

 Find Online Activities

-A mental health charity in the UK runs a Friday night lock-in on Instagram TV.
-The charity is leading a movement to reduce the number of suicides in the UK especially with men 45 and up who have the highest rate.
+In the UK, a mental health charity runs a Friday night lock-in on Instagram TV.
+The charity is leading a movement to reduce the number of suicides in the UK, especially with men 45 and up who have the highest rate.
 They have a Friday night lockdown party to get you through the Friday night blues.
 They feature star talent in Jukebox sessions, so check it out!
 You can follow them on Instagram @calmzone.

-If you are wondering what to do with the kids, Children’s Hospital Of Orange County (CHOC) provides a list of activities from engaging YouTube channels to virtual field trips by Google Arts and Culture.
+If you wonder what to do with the kids, Children’s Hospital Of Orange County (CHOC) provides a list of activities from engaging YouTube channels to virtual field trips by Google Arts and Culture.
 Here is the link if you want to take a look.
-Now is the perfect opportunity to spend the time with your kids you don’t normally have during working hours and help them explore.
+Now is the perfect opportunity to spend the time with your kids you don’t usually have during working hours and help them explore.

 Bake A Cake

 Self-isolation is also a great time to get a new hobby.
 Have you always wanted to learn to knit?
 Maybe you’ve always wanted to create a scrapbook of your photos.
-You’ve been thinking a crocheted blanket would be cool to make.
+You’ve thought a crocheted blanket would be cool to make.

 Write down a list of hobbies you’ve always wanted to start and pick one.
-Depending on the hobby, it can also be a family project.
-Getting involved in a hobby makes you feel good because you are creating something.
+Depending on the pursuit, it can also be a family project.
+Getting involved in a hobby makes you feel good because you create something.
 Here are some ideas to get you started:

 Meditation is a way to help calm your mind and relieve the stress that has come out of the COVID-19 scare.
 Meditation helps take your mind away from the future and bring it to the present.
-Meditation helps reduce negative thoughts so you have a sense of wellbeing.
+In addition, meditation helps reduce negative thoughts, so you have a sense of wellbeing.

 Meditation also helps with focus.
 The brain is geared to do one task at a time.
 Sometimes the focus is difficult when we have a lot of things on our minds.
-Meditation helps you relieve stress and calm the mind so you can concentrate on what you need to focus on instead of worrying about the things that are stressing you out.
+Meditation helps you relieve stress and calm the mind to concentrate on what you need to focus on instead of worrying about the things that are stressing you out.

 Meditation is the perfect way to start your day.
-Beginning the day with mediation is a good way to have a positive outlook and a sense of well-being each day.
-It’s also a good way to end your day.
-If you are having trouble sleeping, a bedtime meditation can help you fall asleep quickly whether you choose sounds or a bedtime story.
+Beginning the day with mediation is an excellent way to have a positive outlook and a sense of wellbeing each day.
+It’s also a perfect way to end your day.
+A bedtime meditation can help you fall asleep quickly if you have trouble sleeping, whether you choose sounds or a bedtime story.

-Meditation is not just for adults, get your whole family involved.
+Meditation is not just for adults; get your whole family involved.
 Meditation helps kids with stress and helps them do better at school.
-Meditation allows everyone time for self-reflection and to think of things they are grateful for.
+In addition, meditation allows everyone time for self-reflection and to think of things they are grateful for.